ChaitanyaHota/Resume/README.md

 and Organization-wide Defaults, creating Profiles, setting up Role Hierarchy, Company profile and writing the Sharing Rules as per the Requirements.

-	Initiated Ideation Project.

 	Worked both as independent contributor and collaboratively with a team

-	Customization of Salesforce according to client requirements

 	Working with onsite counterpart to gather requirement and execute it to development

 EXPERIENCE SUMMARY